10 Best Tips for Taking Pet Photos with Your Phone

-Of course being a professional pet photographer serving the Toronto area, my preference will always be to use my camera.
-But I know that most people simply love snapping photos of their pets with the easiest thing - their phone!
+Of course being a professional pet photographer, my preference will always be to use my camera.
+But I know that most people simply love snapping photos of their pets with the easiest thing - their mobile phone!
+With a little patience and these simple tips, you’ll be able to snap photos that show off your pet’s personality and charm.

 So lets talk about the best ways to get great photos of your pets with your mobile phone.